richfoodie/FOODit-FrontEndTest/README.md

 ## Example of working with the API
 The FOODit Marketplace API allows you to get demo data about each meal in area.
 By using the "marketplace.meals.search".
-Using the Google API Explorer you can have look around some this API’s.
+Using the Google API Explorer you can have look around some this APIs.

 1. Lets start by go to https://1-dot-endpoints-dot-foodit-uat.appspot.com/, our API will redirect to API Explorer.
 2. Check out FOODit Marketplace API